Business Integration Solutions documentation

 Steps

-The pipeline uses a generic system which can be enhanced with a specific configuration for each activity.
+The pipeline uses a generic system that you can enhance with specific configuration for each activity.

 Name Description Mandatory

-Setup table Table with a fixed primary key which maintains the activity configuration No
+Setup table Table with a fixed primary key that maintains the activity configuration.
+No

-Setup Page Page which maintains the activity configuration No
+Setup page Page that maintains the activity configuration.
+No

-Handler codeunit The codeunit which implements the functionality of the activity Yes
+Handler codeunit The codeunit that implements the functionality of the activity.
+Yes

-Configuration xml port An xml port which exchanges the details of the Pipeline Element to a fixed format.
+Configuration XmlPort An XmlPort that exchanges the details of the pipeline element to a fixed format.
 No

-1. Develop a new setup table which implements the specific activity settings.
+1. Develop a new setup table that implements the specific activity settings.

 3. Develop a handler codeunit.